novyne/EPQ/menu.md

 I had noticed that `Board.undo` did not contain the code to update metabitboard data since `update_piece_bitboard_data` was being called only after a move had been verified.
 I tested the theory by removing the respective code in `Board.move`.

 Following this change, results had drastically improved.
 From the starting Chess position, running `Board.legal_moves` took 14662 function calls in 0.015 seconds.
 To compare, prior to this change, `Board.legal_moves` took around 50000 function calls in 0.075 seconds.
+Further prior, the function took 130402 function calls in 0.176 seconds.

+### Optimisation 3

-I decided to then re-evluate which functions required the most attention.
+I decided to then re-evaluate which functions required the most attention.
 Here is the latest time profile:

 ```bash
 14662 function calls in 0.016 seconds